OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/terms_conditions_checklist.rst

 ===============================

-.. todo: #HR 7.x: section needs to be updated later
+.. todo: #tbd 7.x: section needs to be updated later

 General
 -------